 PURPOSE OF AGREEMENT; REIMBURSEMENT OF CERTIFIED DISTRICT ELIGIBLE COSTS.
 This Agreement establishes guidelines to be followed by the Board in evaluating any request from the Developer to accept District Eligible Costs (defined below) which may be eligible for reimbursement or payment in accordance with this Agreement.
 The District is not obligated to reimburse the Developer for any District Eligible Costs unless the District adopts an Acceptance Resolution (as defined in Section 4.c of this Agreement).
 The District shall reimburse the Developer for any Certified District Eligible Costs (defined below) in a timely manner, but in no event later than thirty (30) days following adoption of an Acceptance Resolution (subject to the availability of funds in an unrestricted account).

-The term “District Eligible Costs” shall mean any and all costs of any kind related to the provision of the Public Infrastructure that may be lawfully funded by the District under the Act and any applicable trust indenture, including but not limited to labor, materials, equipment, eligible land costs, engineering, architectural, surveying, construction planning, and related legal, accounting, and other professional services.
+The term “District Eligible Costs” shall mean any and all costs of any kind related to the provision of the Financed Infrastructure that may be lawfully funded by the District under the Act and any applicable trust indenture, including but not limited to labor, materials, equipment, eligible land costs, engineering, architectural, surveying, construction planning, and related legal, accounting, and other professional services.
 The term “Certified District Eligible Costs” shall mean District Eligible Costs with respect to which the District has issued an Acceptance Resolution as hereinafter provided.

 INITIAL CERTIFICATION OF CERTAIN PRIOR EXPENDITURES.
 Notwithstanding any provisions herein to the contrary, any costs described in Exhibit B hereof constitute Certified District Eligible Costs.